SM City Rosario: Mall features

 Like other SM Malls, it is a boxy-type building that features two levels.
-The food court extends from the outside at the rear of the building.
+The food court (now replacing by Cyberzone) extends from the outside at the rear of the building.
 Parking spaces are available at the back of the mall.
 Its sister mall is SM City Novaliches, based on the building's interior and exterior template design but there are also some dissimilarities between the two: Rosario's exterior building color is yellow while Novaliches is yellow-green, and also the theme interiors of Rosario are hanging multiple stripped colors while Novaliches' interiors are hanging circular ceiling design.